-- What Causes Strong Sense of Smell during Pregnancy?
+- What Causes Strong Sense of Smell During Pregnancy?

-- Tips to Cope with Heightened Sense of Smell during Pregnancy
+- Tips to Cope With Heightened Sense of Smell During Pregnancy

-- Can you Prevent a Heightened Sense of Smell?
+- Can You Prevent a Heightened Sense of Smell?

-- Types of Smell Pregnant Women should Avoid
+- Types of Smell Pregnant Women Should Avoid

-What Causes Strong Sense of Smell during Pregnancy?
+What Causes Strong Sense of Smell During Pregnancy?

-Tips to Cope with Heightened Sense of Smell during Pregnancy
+Tips to Cope With Heightened Sense of Smell During Pregnancy

 At times, this superpower can turn into a needless headache since strong smells can end up getting uncomfortable after a while.
 There are a few techniques that can help you handle this situation well.

-1. Keep Good Smells Closer
+1. Keep Things That Smell Good

 2. Reduce Nausea Triggers

 Morning sickness triggers are usually olfactory since any smell can make you feel like throwing up.
-Reduce the chances of that nausea by sticking to your meal times, having regular supplements for Vitamin B, drinking herbal teas that are good for you, and so on.
+Reduce the chances of that nausea by sticking to your mealtimes, having regular supplements for Vitamin B, drinking herbal teas that are good for you, and so on.

-3. Stay Away from Smoke
+3. Stay Away From Smoke